Iron and Magnets

 There are two origins of atomic magnetism: one is associated with the orbital motion of electrons around the nucleus, which works much like the current that powers an electromagnet, and the other comes from the intrinsic magnetism of the electron itself, based on quantum spin.
 In essence, a single electron by itself has a magnetic field like a microscopic bar magnet.
-This intrinsic electron magnetism from quantum electron spin is by far the stronger of the two sources.

-The magnetic properties of a single atom depend on the arrangement of the intrinsic magnetic fields of all its electrons.
+The magnetic properties of a single atom depend on the arrangement of the intrinsic magnetic fields of all its electrons and of their orbital motions.
 According to the Pauli Exclusion Principle, atoms with filled electron orbitals have all their electrons aligned in pairs with their magnetic fields in opposite directions.
 In this way, the electron magnetic fields cancel out in pairs (the orbital magnetic contributions also tend to cancel), and therefore atoms with filled shells have extremely small net magnetic fields.
 Atoms with unfilled shells tend to have one or more unpaired electrons, and in fact the first electrons in a shell tend to align with their magnetic fields in the same direction,3 which makes the overall magnetic field of the atom stronger.

 The magnetism of a bulk material depends not only on the strength of the magnetic field of its atoms, but also how those atoms interact with each other.
 In most materials, atoms are oriented more or less randomly within the material so that the magnetic fields of many atoms tend to cancel each other out.
 However, in just a few (ferromagnetic) materials, the neighboring atoms tend to align so that their magnetic fields are pointing in the same direction.
 In those cases, the atomic magnetic fields combine together to give a very strong magnetic field over large regions of the material.